cfpb/capital-framework/getting-started/index.md

 title:  "Getting started"
 ---

-The Capital Framework provides a set of modular HTML, CSS, and JavaScript patterns that can be used both collectively and individually.
+Capital Framework provides a set of modular HTML, CSS, and JavaScript patterns that can be used both collectively and individually.
 Our recommended workflow is to use the cf-generator Yeoman generator to scaffold out a new Capital Framework project.
 This allows you to pick and choose your modules as well as providing a solid front end build process.

 ## Using the Yeoman generator